typisttech/wpsecadv/README.md

 }
 ```

 All of the above are Composer features.
-WP Sec Adv merely make Wordfence's vulnerability data feed available in Composer comsumable format.
+WP Sec Adv merely makes Wordfence vulnerability data feed available in Composer comsumable format.

 Learn more at: